calebdinsmore/edusports-site/_posts/2019-11-09-week-10-newsletter.md

 author: Caleb Dinsmore
 ---

 It's a big week for the league!
+Make moves while you still can.

 <!--more-->